sarge945/ss2-makedml/README.md

 # How to use

-MakeDML works in one of 3 ways, based on command line arguments.
+MakeDML is a command line program that works in one of 3 ways, based on command line arguments.
+Run with no arguments to see a rundown of syntax, or see the Command Line Examples section

 ## Feature Mode (-f)